MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 ### Can't add bot as a member of a team

 Bots must first be uploaded in a team before it's accessible within any channel of that team.
-For more information on this process, see [uploading your app in a team](~/concepts/deploy-and-publish/apps-upload.md).
+For more information on this process, see [how to upload your app in a team](~/concepts/deploy-and-publish/apps-upload.md).

 ### My bot doesn't get my message in a channel